Spotlight on Innovations and Achievements: San Francisco Department of Disability and Aging Services

 Learn how this California AAA helps older adults stay engaged and connected to the community, family and friends, and manage their health and well-being through technology to prevent social isolation and loneliness.

 We're proud to highlight the award-winning work of the 2020 winners of n4a's Aging Innovations and Achievement Awards in this weekly spotlight feature.
 This week, we are focusing on the San Francisco Department of Disability and Aging Services' Technology and Connections at Home program.
 The agency was a 2020 Aging Innovations Award winner in the Social Engagement category.
-The AIA Awards are made possible thanks to the support of Centene.
+The 2020 AIA Awards were made possible thanks to the support of Centene.

 Maintaining social connections is key to reducing social isolation and loneliness among older adults.
 The Technology and Connections at Home program enables older adults to manage their health and their well-being in the comforts of their home.
 During the one-year San Francisco Department of Disability and Aging Services (DAS) program, participants are loaned iPads, Fitbits and digital scales, participate in weekly technology classes and receive access to health support and health coaching at Curry Senior Center, a local DAS provider.